CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/quick-start.md

 Here we will use an Amazon Elastic Compute Cloud (EC2) C6a instance to run a small CMAQ benchmark case.
 The software needed to run the benchmark is pre-installed on a public AMI.
 The input data is also publicly available through the AWS Open Data Program.

+If you are not able to access the AWS Web Console, skip this section and use the AWS Command Line Interface (CLI).

 <a href="https://aws.amazon.com/">Login to AWS Web Console</a> and select EC2

 ![Login to AWS and then select EC2](aws_web_console_home_select_ec2.png)